Millennials Can Get Rich Slowly – If You Can

 Although I’m not a Millennial this was my favourite chapter, especially because I enjoyed this Bernstein recommendation: “In fact, the prudent investor treats almost the entirety of the financial industry landscape as an urban-combat zone.
 To be avoided at all costs are: any stock broker or “full-service” brokerage firm; any newsletter; any advisor who purchases individual securities; any hedge fund.
 Most mutual fund companies spew more toxic waste into the investment environment than a third-world refinery.”
 Ouch!
 He’s got a great point though.
 Investors must be wary of the financial industry because the industry is very much designed to profit from you and me.
 This didn’t dawn on me until my late-20s and young investors who read If You Can can get a much deserved head-start on this very subject.

-Open a free copy of If You Can here, you bright financial future depends on it.
+Open and keep a free copy of If You Can here.
+Your bright financial future depends on it.
 Thanks for reading.